J-pop: 2020s: Global popularity

 Idol groups remained relevant in the 2020s.
 According to surveys in Japan for 2024, popular Japanese groups include ME:I, Number i, Naniwa Danshi, Snow Man, Fruits Zipper, and NiziU.
 Popular solo singers and duets include Yoasobi, Mrs. Green Apple, Creepy Nuts, and Ado.

 J-pop has begun to appear in global charts, although it had not had such popularity before.
 Yoasobi's song "Idol" became the first Japanese song to reach number one on the Billboard Global Excl.
 U.S. chart, as well as on the Apple Music and YouTube Music charts.
 By 2024, Showa retro and other Japanese pop music has become particularly popular in South Korea.
 The main artists that lead the genre internationally during the decade include Yoasobi, Creepy Nuts, Ado, Fujii Kaze, LiSA, and King Gnu.

+Age free music

+A joint campaign between the Recording Industry Association of Japan and 15 record companies, supported by music critic Issei Tomizawa, under the name of "age free music" (Japanese: エイジ・フリー・ミュージック), based on the philosophy of introducing great songs and artists regardless of age, genre, or career history, was made to capture mature listeners, and eventually reach the younger generation.
+Its main characteristic is that the music in it is neither enka, kayōkyoku nor standard J-pop, a comparative concept to western Adult contemporary music, which merges different genres and artists that appeal to older generations.

+The project has been adopted by radio stations and karaoke businesses.
+Tomizawa leads a radio program called Age Free Music!, which started in 2009.

+Artists have united to take the project to the concert stages, once in 2010, a second time in 2011.

+A book by Tomizawa regarding the project, called "Age Free Music otona no ongaku", was published in 2011.

+A documentary related to Tomizawa and the project aired on BS TV Tokyo in 2016.

 Artists

 Some Japanese pop artists are extremely popular in Japan, and some also have fanbases in other countries—especially in Asia, but also in Western countries.
 They influence not only music, but also fashion.
 As of 2016, the top five best-selling artists in the Japanese Oricon charts history are B'z, Mr. Children, Ayumi Hamasaki, Southern All Stars, and Dreams Come True.
 Among the five, Hamasaki holds the record for being the only solo artist.